dunn/company-emoji/README.md

 Occasionally new default aliases may be added (like `:middle-finger:` for 🖕).
-If you’re upgrading and have modified the `company-emoji-alises` variable, the new aliases will be ignored;
+If you’re upgrading and have modified the `company-emoji-aliases` variable, the new aliases will be ignored;
 you’ll need to add them manually.

 #### unicode replacement